sahan-vishwajith/nano_processor_project/README.md

 # nano_processor_project
-The nanoprocessor
+Nanoprocessor Design
-is a simple 4-bit microprocessor designed to execute a set of instructions.
-It consists of several components, including a 4-bit add/subtract unit, a 3-bit adder, a program counter, a register bank, an instruction decoder, a program ROM, and various multiplexers and buses.
-The processor supports four instructions: MOVI (move immediate value), ADD (addition), NEG (2's complement), and JZR (jump if zero).
+This is a simple 4-bit microprocessor designed to execute a set of instructions.
+It was created as part of a lab exercise to introduce students to microprocessor design.

-The register bank contains eight 4-bit registers, with R0 hard-coded to all zeros.
-The program ROM stores the assembly program, which is converted to machine code and hard-coded into ROM.
-The top-level design is tested using simulation, and the output of register R7 is connected to LEDs to display the final result.

-The processor is designed to be slow-clock driven, with a clock rate that ticks every 2-3 seconds, and it can only handle 4-bit integers due to its limited width.
-Additionally, during the lab, students are encouraged to share the workload and work on different components simultaneously.

-Overall, this nanoprocessor provides a basic introduction to microprocessor design and teaches students how to build and integrate different modules to create a functional processor capable of executing simple instructions.
+Components
+The processor includes several components, including:

+4-bit add/subtract unit
+3-bit adder
+Program counter
+Register bank with eight 4-bit registers
+Instruction decoder
+Program ROM
+Multiplexers and buses
+Instructions
+The processor is capable of executing four instructions:

+MOVI (move immediate value)
+ADD (addition)
+NEG (2's complement)
+JZR (jump if zero)
+Limitations
+The processor has some limitations due to its design, including:

+Slow clock rate (ticks every 2-3 seconds)
+Only able to handle 4-bit integers
+Limited instruction set
+Usage
+This processor can be used as a teaching tool to help students learn about microprocessor design.
+Users can simulate the output of the top-level design and view the final result through LEDs connected to register R7.

+Credits
+This processor was designed by sahan-vishwajith(https://github.com/sahan-vishwajith) and mahesh dilshan as part of [nano processor design].
+Please feel free to use this code for educational purposes, but credit should be given where appropriate.